 As a recovered alcoholic, I recognize alcoholism as a spiritual malady and addiction as a symptom.
-My untreated alcoholism created a deep selfishness, a self-centeredness, a dishonesty that filled me with fear.
-I was blocked and my desire to help others, including myself seemed non-existent.
+My untreated alcoholism created a deep selfishness, a self-centeredness, a dishonesty generated by fear.
 Before recovery, I moved through my days, full of resentment and deep sadness, I was, as stated in the Big Book of AA, “restless, irritable and discontent.”
-Fueled by my own angry willfulness my creativity was unreachable.
-Finally when totally done in I turned to behavioral health therapy for my depression.
+Fueled by my own angry willfulness, my creativity was unreachable.
+Finally, I turned to behavioral health therapy for my depression.
 Thankfully, my intuitive therapist pointed me toward Alcoholics Anonymous.
-Slowly, a small amount of willingness (grace) appeared, and I accepted the Twelve Steps of Recovery.
+Slowly, a small amount of willingness (grace) appeared and I accepted the Twelve Steps of Recovery.
 I learned within the twelve codified proposals, a personal self-appraisal was needed to find the root cause of my problem.
 Little by little, I accepted my troubles as spiritual in nature and my alcoholism as a symptom of a deeper spiritual malady.
-With the support and guidance of a recovered alcoholic; I invited the Divine Presence into my life and together we addressed the years of old resentments and fear.
+With the support and guidance of a recovered alcoholic; together we addressed the years of old resentments and fear.
 With a fervent longing, my fear and anger faded away and was replaced by acceptance, understanding, and forgiveness for myself and others.

 In 2011, upon completion of the Contemplative Clinical Practice Certification Program at Smith College, I considered contemplative guidance as important to my clinical practice and slowly envisioned a deeper offering apart from the mental health system.
 In 2015, I opened a small private offering, Inward Grace and have found those who appear are ready to consider asking for help to Something Greater than themselves.
-Then, this year, in 2019, I returned to spiritual studies and completed the Contemplative Spiritual Director Program at the Alcyon Center in Seal Cove, Maine, an amazing program for those seeking a deeper connection with the Divine and its many disguises.
+Then, in 2019, I returned to spiritual studies and completed the Contemplative Spiritual Director Program at the Alcyon Center in Seal Cove, Maine, an amazing program for those seeking a deeper connection with the Divine and its many disguises.